 Without it, approaching the Dharma could be fruitless or very unpleasant.

 Our goal is to become permanently harmless in this lifetime.
-Whether enlightenment happens or not later, is beyond the scope of our tradition.
+Whether enlightenment happens or not later is beyond the scope of our tradition.

-Our method follows the development of mundane wisdom (paññā) and virtue (sīla), before even embarking on meditation (samādhi).
+Our method follows the development of mundane wisdom (paññā) and virtue (sīla) before even embarking on meditation (samādhi).

-In our view, only then one is truly ready to benefit others.
+In our view, only then is one truly ready to benefit others.

-Active Dharma strictly abides by the principle of conditionality (idappaccayata) which states: if this rises, that rises.
+Active Dharma strictly abides by the principle of conditionality (idappaccayata), which states: if this rises, that rises.
 If this ceases, that ceases.

-This means that if virtue rises, blamelessness rises.
+Conditionality means that if virtue rises, blamelessness rises.
 If blamelessness rises, joy rises.
 If joy rises, rapture rises… If dispassion rises, freedom rises.